EddOliver/Nordic-npm/README.md

 # Nordic-BLE-EKG

-This is the main repository for the npm11
+This is the main repository for the npm1100 evaluation Kit by Nordic.

 # Components:

-All components are designed to be used with the Nordic ecosystem and to be energy efficient..
+All components are designed to be used with the Nordic ecosystem and to be energy efficient.

 - [nPM1100 EK](https://www.nordicsemi.com/Products/Development-hardware/nPM1100-EK)
 - [XIAO nRF52840](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html)